DevGohil411/Trading-bot/README.md

 # 🚀 MT5 Trading Bot - Complete AI-Powered Trading System

-> **Yaari se batate hain bhai!** Yeh ek complete AI-powered trading system hai jo MetaTrader 5 ke saath integrate hai.
-Isme 3 major components hain - Python Trading Bot, Next.js Dashboard, aur AI Assistant.
-Sab kuch automated hai bhai! 💪
+> **A fully automated trading system integrated with MetaTrader 5!** This project consists of 3 major components - Python Trading Bot, Next.js Dashboard, and AI Assistant.
+Everything is automated and powered by artificial intelligence! 💪

 ---